 The poems have been written in direct response to the artwork and engage with the central theme of loss.
 Some of the poets have their own personal experience of stillbirth, miscarriage or the death of a baby later in life, and some have witnessed the loss and pain of stillbirth in others.

-In 2020 further funding from the Arts Council allowed for the book to be adapted and printed as a second edition expanded with images of the new online artwork Each Egg a World.
-This second edition of the Still Born book will be available from August 2020 onwards.
+In 2020 further funding from the Arts Council allowed for the book to be adapted and printed as a second edition expanded with images of the new online artwork Each Egg a World Online and an article exploring how an artwork like this can help break the taboo on stillbirth.
+This second edition of the Still Born book is now available for only £ 25 from our online shop here.

 Roger Bloor’s poems have many influences and origins, some relating to his experiences as a doctor providing psychological support to women following stillbirth and miscarriage.
 He has an MA in Poetry Writing and won the Poetry London Clore Prize 2019.